 Here is essentially the same arrangement, but with single melody notes in the right hand:

-Here is the free online Christmas music Bring a Torch with a simple melody:
+Here is the free online Christmas music Bring a Torch with melody only, in Middle C position:

-Download free kids sheet music Bring a Torch for beginner piano students But don't leave it like that!
-Turn this free online Christmas music into a duet with your student by showing them how to use chords in inversions (like a cadence), then using them as a rhythmic element.
+But don't leave it like that!
+Turn this free online Christmas music into a DUET with your student by showing them how to use chords in inversions (like a cadence), then using them as a rhythmic element.